 Remember, “When people see you enjoying the benefits of plant-based eating, they might just want to join you.
 However, if they are resistant, be mindful, respectful and compassionate.” -Stephen Kaufman, MD

-Here are some of Dr. Feinsinger’s personal favorite resources:
+Here are some of Dr. Kaufman’s personal favorite resources:

 1. Biggest Challenge Tip: Use the 5 thing Dr. Kaufman expressed in this video and observe how things change.